 - Take the chicken out of the fridge.
 You’ll notice that a lot of the flour mixture has been absorbed by the buttermilk on the chicken – this is exactly what you want to happen.
 Take each piece of chicken and dredge them in the reserved flour for a final coat before frying.

-- Drop about 10 – 15 little chicken pieces in the frying pan to cook.
-Try not to overcrowd the pan or it will take longer to cook.
+- Drop about 10 – 15 little chicken pieces in the fryer to cook.
+Try not to overcrowd them so they cook evenly and become nice and crisp.

-- Allow the popcorn chicken to cook for about 7 minutes, turning a few times with a pair of tongs or other similar tool.
-The pieces should be golden when ready.
+- Allow the popcorn chicken to cook for about 7 minutes, or until golden.
+Use a slotted spoon or similar tool to turn them a few times during cooking, if necessary.
+The pieces will be golden when ready.

 - Category: Appetizer, Food Kids will Love